brjppru/imperfection.ru/README.md

-# brjppru.github.io
+# imperfection.ru

-brj startup page for internet
+my imperfection, the brj startup page for internet